Protocol#

 • Secure protocols (TLS, HTTPS, SMTPS)

-• Application protocols (HTTP, SMTP)
+• Application protocols (HTTP, SMTP, DNS, DoT, mDNS)

 • Low‑level protocols (Netlink, Raw packets)